-- 3 eggs
+- 3 large eggs

-- 3 tbsp caramel sauce, slightly heated so you can pour it (use more caramel for a more intense caramel flavor!)
+- 3 tbsp jarred caramel sauce, slightly heated so you can pour it (use more caramel for a more intense caramel flavor!)

-- 1 cup chocolate chips
+- 1 cup semi-sweet chocolate chips

-- 1/2 cup heavy whipping cream
+- ½ cup heavy whipping cream

 - Twix bars, cut in half so you can see the inside

 - Preheat the oven to 350º F.

 - If using whole graham crackers, pulse them in a blender or food processor until they are very fine.
 You can also find graham cracker crumbs in the baking aisle.
 Measure out 2 cups of crumbs.
 In a small bowl, combine the crumbs with the brown sugar, cinnamon and melted butter, mix well until incorporated.

 - Add the crumbs to a 8 or 9 inch springform pan, distribute them evenly, using a cup or the bottom of something flat to press the crumbs into the pan.
 If desired, you can have the crumbs go up the sides of the pan a bit.